ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 ISEC: Improving social educators’ creativity (Project No 2020-1-IT02-KA204-079781)

 Creativity is a term that is difficult to define and measure.
 Nevertheless, creativity, according to Ken Robinson (2015) is connected to imagination and innovation.
-Recently (2016), the International Labor Organization (ILO) reported that the majority of new work opportunities in the last decade had been generated in the informal and digitally-based economy while the World Economic Forum argued that creativity is one of the top three skills workers will need in the near future.
+Recently (2016), the International Labor Organization (ILO) reported that the majority of new work opportunities in the last decade had been generated in the informal and digitally-based economy while the World Economic Forum argued that creativity is one of the top three skills workers will need shortly.

-Experts claim that, due to the break of new products, new technologies and new ways of working, workers are going to have to become more creative in order to benefit from these changes.
+Experts claim that, due to the break of new products, new technologies and new ways of working, workers are going to have to become more creative to benefit from these changes.

-Accordingly, the ISEC project aims at creating a Strategic Partnership to exchange knowledge and experience on how creativity and digital technology interact in the educational environment and can contribute to enhancing Social Innovation.
+Accordingly, the ISEC project aims to create a Strategic Partnership to exchange knowledge and experience on how creativity and digital technology interact in the educational environment and can contribute to enhancing Social Innovation.

 Indeed, over the last two years, DSI has grown significantly while DSI projects and initiatives have multiplied, catching the attention of policymakers, governments, and civil society organizations alike.
-With the break of new products, new technologies and new ways of working, workers are going to have to become more creativity in order to benefit from these changes.
+With the break of new products, new technologies and new ways of working, workers are going to have to become more creative to benefit from these changes.

 More information about the project.